1974 White House helicopter incident: Aftermath

 The helicopter became a major tourist sight that day.
 It was evaluated by army personnel and found to be flightworthy despite its many bullet holes and was flown off in front of a multitude of news cameras shortly before noon.
-The helicopter was extensively photographed as part of the investigation, then was repaired and returned to service.
+The helicopter was extensively photographed as part of the investigation, repaired, and returned to service.
 It was later put on display at Naval Air Station Joint Reserve Base Willow Grove.
 It is believed that Preston's actions influenced Samuel Byck to attempt to hijack a plane five days later, carrying a .22 caliber revolver and a gasoline bomb.
-According to self-recorded audio from before the hijacking, Byck intended to assassinate President Nixon.
-Police shot him, and he died by suicide.
+According to self-recorded audio before the hijacking, Byck intended to assassinate President Nixon.
+Police shot him, and he committed suicide.

 Preston was initially charged with unlawful entry into the White House grounds, a misdemeanor with a fine of $100 and a maximum six-month jail term.
 His lawyers arranged a plea bargain in which all charges under civilian jurisdiction would be dropped if the case were transferred to the military.
-At his court-martial, Preston was charged with several counts of attempted murder and several minor offences.
+At his court-martial, Preston was charged with several counts of attempted murder and several minor offenses.
 The pilot of one of the JetRangers stated that he had thought that Preston intended to commit suicide by crashing into the White House, but Preston maintained that he only wanted to draw attention to the perceived unfairness of his situation and show his skill as a pilot.
 He pled guilty to "wrongful appropriation and breach of the peace" and was sentenced to one year in prison and fined $2,400.
 The duration of his court-martial was given to him as time served; this meant he had to serve a further six months in prison.
 He instead served two months at Fort Riley, Kansas, before being granted a general discharge from the army for unsuitability.

 The Secret Service increased the size of the restricted airspace around the White House.
 Nixon congratulated Kulbaski and the pilot and copilot of the JetRanger; the three and other agents were presented with pairs of presidential cufflinks in a White House ceremony.
 Preston moved to the state of Washington after his release.
 He married in 1982 and raised his wife's two daughters.
-He died of cancer on July 21, 2009, aged 55, while living in Ephrata, Washington.
+Preston died of cancer on July 21, 2009, aged 55, while living in Ephrata, Washington.